hamadmarri/gamma-text-editor/README.md

 ## Featuers and current available plugins
-Here are brief description about currently implemented plugins and features
+Here are brief descriptions about currently implemented plugins and features

 ### style
 sets the theme style to Gamma window \